Self-hosted AI agents

 Prompt chains, not workflows.

 No orchestration.
 No parallel execution.
-No DAG pipelines.
-No scheduling.
-You are the workflow engine - copy-pasting outputs between prompts, manually sequencing steps, babysitting every run.
+No schedules.
+You become the workflow engine: copy-pasting outputs between prompts, sequencing steps manually, and watching every run.

 Create a team in one message